 WCN is excited to be working with forward-thinking companies to save wildlife.

 Making a difference is woven into the business model of these companies, whose financial contributions and in-kind resources advance WCN’s conservation mission.
 We work closely and creatively with these companies to create win-win cause marketing partnerships that elevate these brands while saving wildlife.
 We also welcome corporate philanthropic support to protect endangered species, as well as event sponsorship opportunities for our Wildlife Conservation Expos.

 To learn more about corporate partnership or cause-marketing opportunities please email email@example.com

 Disney Conservation Fund

 Tiffany & Co.

 Founded in New York in 1837, Tiffany & Co. is the world’s premier jeweler, as well as a leader in sustainability.
 In 2016, Tiffany supported the #KnotOnMyPlanet awareness and social media campaign for The Elephant Crisis Fund (ECF).
-In 2018-2020, Tiffany continues its support with Save The Wild, a wildlife-themed jewelry collection with 100% of profits supporting the most urgent elephant, lion, and rhino conservation efforts, as well as the Tiffany Wave collection in Australia supporting the Great Barrier Reef.
+In 2018-2021, Tiffany continued its support with Save The Wild, a wildlife-themed jewelry collection with 100% of profits supporting the most urgent elephant, lion, and rhino conservation efforts, as well as the Tiffany Wave collection in Australia supporting the Great Barrier Reef.
 This partnership raised $11.5 million in support of wildlife conservation since its inception.